NATIONAL CEREAL DAY

 Granula, the first breakfast cereal, was invented in the United States in 1863 by James Caleb Jackson, operator of Our Home on the Hillside, which was later replaced by the Jackson Sanatorium in Dansville, New York.
 The cereal never became popular since it was inconvenient as the heavy bran nuggets needed soaking overnight before they were tender enough to eat.

-** In 1906, Dr. John Harvey Kellogg’s brother, William K. Kellogg, after working for John, broke away, bought the corn flakes rights from his brother and set up the Kellogg Toasted Corn Flake Company.
+In 1906, Dr. John Harvey Kellogg’s brother, William K. Kellogg, after working for John, broke away, bought the corn flakes rights from his brother, and set up the Battle Creek Toasted Corn Flake Company.
 His signature on every package became the company trademark and insurance of quality.

 Charles W. Post introduced Grape-nuts in 1898 and soon followed with Post Toasties.

 Because of Kellogg and Post, the city of Battle Creek, Michigan is nicknamed the “Cereal Capital of the World.”

 - Give a shout-out to your favorite cereal brand.

 - Have a bowl for breakfast, lunch, and dinner.

 - Share it as a snack.

 - Create a delicious recipe from cereal and share your recipes.